asvrada/CollegeProj-MiniGameEngine/README.md

 ## _Todo Lists:_
 1. Add Vertex index list
+2. Load Model's vertex infomation from external file
-2. Camera control
+3. Camera control
-3. Options for changing Background
+4. Options for changing Background

 ### -What is this ?